kchinzei/CrSDKHelper/README.md

          ...
 ```

-You can put `CrSDKHelper` at any place.
+You can put `CrSDKHelper` folder at any place.
-You can also put `CrSDK_v1` folder at any place, but you need to tell where it is when running `cmake`.
+You can also put `CrSDK_v1` folder at any place, but you will need to tell where it is when running `cmake`.

 You can start playing with CrSDK Helper from building `RemoteCli` in the examples.
 It is indeed same as the Sony SDK's original example but with cleaner CMakeLists.txt.